 How long does the agreement last?

-The purpose of this agreement is to clearly define the relationship, the services being provided, and the responsibilities on both sides.
+This agreement defines clearly the relationship, the services provided, and the responsibilities of both parties.

 Multiple representation.
 An important rule.